emfcamp/software_stories/volunteer_system_user_stories.md

 * View list of tasks to do ordered by time
 * Mark a task as in progress
 * Mark a task as done

-> Can manage this on paper if we don't have time to make web version

 ## It would be nice to have
 * Schedule integration